amphp/thread/QUICKSTART.md

 #### So what's going on in that code?

-Now let's walk through this code and see what's happening step by step:
+Let's walk through this code and see what's happening step by step:

 1. First, we require the class autoloader that comes packaged with AMP.
 You can use any autoloader you like to load AMP classes but the `autoload.php` file is included as a convenience.
 2. We alias the class names we'll reference with a `use` statement to make the code a bit cleaner.
-3. We create the an instance of the `Alert\Reactor` interface.
+3. We create an instance of the `Alert\Reactor` interface.
 The `Alert\ReactorFactory` class is used to auto-select the most performant event reactor for our system.
 4. We instantiate the `Amp\JobDispatcher` client class and pass it the event reactor dependency it requires to operate.
 Also, we enable debug output so the dispatcher will tell us what's happening in our console while the program runs.